Open-Network-Insight/oni-ml/SPARKCONF.md

 Besides the variables in duxbay.conf, users can modify the rest of the properties in ml_ops.sh based on their needs.

 #### Setting Spark properties

  After _Yarn_ cluster has been tuned the next step is to set Spark properties assigning the right values to duxbay.conf _Spark_ variables.

 #####Number of Executors, Executor Memory, Executor Cores and Executor Memory Overhead

 The first thing users need to know is how to set the number of executors and the memory per executor as well as the number of cores.
 To get that number, users should know the available total memory per node after _Yarn_ tuning, this total memory is determined by _yarn.nodemanager.resource.memory-mb_ property and the total number of available cores is given by _yarn.nodemanager.resource.cpu-vcores_.

- Depending on the total physical memory available for _Yarn_ containers and given the number of files and the density of the data in each file, the memory per executor can determine the starting point to set the total amount of executors, take the next scenario as an example:
+Depending on the total physical memory available for _Yarn_ containers, the memory per executor can determine the starting point to set the total amount of executors.
+To calculate the memory per executor and number of executors we suggest to users follow the next steps:

- >To analyze a data set of netflow records, 770 GB parquet format which translates into 12200 files, 70 MB each file average we have set 30475 MB of memory for each executor.
-With a 9 worker nodes cluster, 152 GM memory available for each node we have set the maximum number of executors to 43, where 43/9 = 4.7 ~ 5.
-The reason to allocate only 43 executors is because _Yarn_ is going to create up to 5 in the first 8 nodes and 3 in the 9th node and that way we reserve enough resources for the driver; the 9th node will allocate only ~ 90 GB memory for executors and leave the rest available for the driver and other services running.

- In the previous example, the reason to start with 30 GB memory per executor is because given the 152 GB available, 5 executors per node for 8 nodes and 3 executors for the node running the driver, will potentially leave less unused resources.
-See the next example:

- >Having the same 152 GB physical memory available as the previous example, if we set executors with 50 GB memory we could only set Spark to run with 25 executors.
-3 executors the first 8 nodes and 1 executor the 9th node.
-The reason to do not set 26 executors
-, 3 executors the first 8 nodes and 2 in the 9th executor is because that would try to allocate exactly 100 GB leaving limited resources to the diver and the rest of the running services.

-With the previous example, the unused resources increase to more than 60 GB while in the first example we just leave around 15 GB unused.

-Perhaps the next question is _why not to set more executors with less memory and have more parallel tasks?_ The answer to that question will depend again on the density of the data, the number of files in HDFS and the amount of records per file.
-Setting a small memory can drive to **Out Of Memory Errors** but users can experiment until they get the right settings for their data set.
+ 1. Divide the total of physical memory per node by a number between 3 and 5.
+ 2. If the result of the division is something equal or bigger than 30 GB then continue to calculate the number of executors.
+ 3. If the result of the division is less than 30 GB try smaller number.
+ 4. The result of the division will be the memory per executor.
+Multiply the number used in the first division by the number of nodes.
+ 5. The result of step 4 could be the total executors but users need to consider resources for the application _driver_.
+Depending on the result of the multiplication, we recommend to subtract 2 or 3 executors.

+ See example below:

+ >Having a cluster with 9 nodes, each node with 152 GB physical memory available: 152/5 ~ 30 GB.
+ 5 executors x 9 nodes = 45 executors - 2 = 43 executors.

+In the previous example, taking off 2 executors ensures enough memory for the application driver.

-Continuing with executor cores, users can determine the number of cores per executor having the total of executors and the available vcpus per node.
-For example:
+Users can determine the number of cores per executor having the total of executors and the available vcpus per node:

+ 6. Divide the available vcpus by the number of executors.

+ Example:

- >Taking the first example where we set 43 executors 30475 MB memory each, having a total of 48 vcpus per node and a total of 9 nodes we can set up to 10 cores per executor because 9\*48 = 432/43 ~ 10 cores per executor.
+ >Having a total of 432 vcpus, 48 per node: 432/43 ~ 10 cores per executor.

 Although it sounds like a good idea to allocate all the available cores, we have seen cases where many cores per executor will cause Spark to assign more task to every executor and that can potentially cause **OOM** errors.
-In the example above we have tested with up to 6 cores per executor and that worked well.
+Is recommended to keep a close relation between cores and executor memory.

 Lastly, for overhead memory we recommend to use something between 8% and 10% of executor memory.

- Following the first example, the values for the _Spark_ variables in duxbay.conf would look like this:
+Following the example, the values for the _Spark_ variables in duxbay.conf would look like this:

             SPK_EXEC='43'
             SPK_EXEC_MEM='30475m'